-Building Scalable Blockchain Applications with Big-Data Technology (Wintersemester 2017/2018)
+Building a Scalable Cryptocurrency with Big-Data Technology (Wintersemester 2017/2018)

 Dozent: Prof. Dr. Felix Naumann

 Cryptocurrencies, such as bitcoin, are omnipresent: In this seminar, we will study the various technologies and concepts that form the core of digital currencies, such as blockchain.
 In simple terms, a digital currency is based on a globally-distributed database executing transactions in a peer-to-peer environment.
 Transactions are not administered by a central authority: It is decentralized and based on a distributed consensus protocol that allows peers to execute transactions collectively.

 In addition to digital currencies, such a public transaction database opens up many fields of new (revolutionary?) applications not only applying existing blockchain concepts and technologies, but also improve and further enhance them.
 The topic of this seminar is to identify and use database and big data technologies that can help building such new blockchain applications.

 In this course students will pitch similar applications (use cases) with the main objective to draft a public blockchain application based on a peer-to-peer network executing large amount of transactions in a short period of time.